 If you plan accordingly, you can transfer a personal loan to a credit card with a 0 percent promotional rate and save on interest.
 The key is to pay the debt off before that promotional period ends.

 You do have the option of transferring another type of loan balance to a credit card — but ultimately, you might not want to do that.

-The obvious benefit is saving a lot of money on interest, since the average credit card APR is more than 16%.
-Consolidation is another pro; it’s easier to make one monthly payment than it is to make several different payments.
+Balance transfer credit cards enable cardholders to move existing credit card debt onto a new card, usually with a 0 percent promotional interest rate that lasts anywhere from six to 20 months.
+The obvious benefit is saving a lot of money on interest, since the average credit card APR is currently more than 16 percent.
+Consolidation is another perk of doing a balance transfer — it’s easier to make one monthly payment than several different ones.

-Speaking of which, don’t view a balance transfer card as an excuse to overspend.
-I think the best way to use a balance transfer card is to avoid making any new purchases.
-Once you’ve completed your initial transfer(s), divide how much you owe by the number of months in your 0% promotion and stick to those monthly payment amounts.
-That ensures you’ll be debt-free by the time interest kicks in.
+Never view a balance transfer card as an excuse to overspend — the best way to use this type of card is to avoid making any new purchases after you make your transfer(s).
+Once you’ve completed your initial transfer(s), divide how much you owe by the number of months in your 0 percent promotion and pay that amount (or more) each month to ensure you’ll be debt-free by the time interest kicks in.